-The Helmet Clinic at Children’s Hospital & Medical Center specializes in evaluating, diagnosing, and treating children with head or cranial deformities between the ages of 4 to 12 months.
-The only clinic of its kind in the region, we have been diagnosing and correcting head-shaped deformities that occur due to deformational plagiocephaly, torticollis, or other head or facial deformities for the past 20 years.
+The Helmet Clinic at Children’s Hospital & Medical Center specializes in evaluating, diagnosing, and treating children with head deformities.
+The only clinic of its kind in the region, we have been diagnosing and correcting head-shaped deformities that occur due to deformational plagiocephaly or torticollis for the past 20 years.

 Conditions We Diagnose & Treat